cghanke/python-libfs/README.rst

 Coding conventions
 ------------------

+* names of variables:
  * vpath:
    The virtual path as seen in the mounted filesystem
  * srcpath:
    The real path of a file
+* pylint:
+  use the provided pylintrc to check the code.

 TODO